FlowShield/flowshield/README.md

 # I. Dao Node

-Anyone can run Fullnode, which hosts the metadata of decentralized network and provides metadata networking and transaction matching platform.
-It integrates metadata from all providers, and providers use [libp2p-based pubsub](https://github.com/libp2p/go-libp2p) every few seconds to keep heartbeat to Fullnode to prove that they are online.

-Users can find resources and nodes to build their own secure anonymous network tunnel.
-They only need to pay some tokens, and the provider nodes can get these tokens as rewards.

-For all users' and Dao's data, we use Filecoin's web3.storage to store user data in a decentralized way.
+Fullnode is a node open to everyone to participate.
+It carries the metadata of the distributed network and provides a metadata network and transaction matching platform.
+Fullnode ensures the online status of providers by integrating the metadata of individual providers and maintaining a heartbeat connection with the provider using the libp2p-based pubsub protocol.
+Users can use Fullnode to find resources and nodes, build their own secure and anonymous network tunnels, and be rewarded by paying tokens to provider nodes.
+At the same time, Fullnode uses Filecoin's web3.storage technology to store user and Dao data in a distributed manner to ensure data security and reliability.

 <img width="1425" alt="image" src="https://user-images.githubusercontent.com/34047788/191491783-840a042d-4f39-4247-ae74-86e9278ebb4f.png">